Shorthand/shorthand_connect_wordpress/src/README.txt

 1. Coming soon

 == Changelog ==

+= 1.3.22 =
+* Add experimental option to offload media asset fetch to cron job.
+By default the `no_update` field is set to true after the initial save.

+= 1.3.21 =
+* Refactored the zip extraction code.
+Added hooks to story copy flow.

 = 1.3.20 =
 * Restored flush_rewrite_rules() to shorthand_options.php that was lost in a previous update.